 \section{Effective interaction and vertex function beyond RPA}

-We now argue that at large $\xi$, when $Z$ is small and $m^*/m$ is large, one has to include Fermi liquid renormalizations in the calculation of the polarization $\Pi_{ph} (Q)$, which determines $V_{eff}$, and also include additional renormalizations of the vertex function, which make it different from $V_{eff}$ and, as we show below, restores the equivalence between the two calculations of the $Z$ factor.
+We now argue that at large $\lambda$, when $Z$ is small and $m^*/m$ is large, one has to include Fermi liquid renormalizations in the calculation of the polarization $\Pi_{ph} (Q)$, which determines $V_{eff}$, and, most important, include additional renormalizations of the vertex function, which make it different from $V_{eff}$.
+We will show below that using the renormalized vertex function instead of $V_{eff}$ restores the equivalence between the two calculations of the $Z$ factor.